-Companies in Ireland and the United Kingdom have an annual responsibility to file a statutory Annual Return and Financial Statements.
-In Ireland certain exceptions (primarily related to regulated entities) apply.
+Companies in Ireland have an annual responsibility to file a statutory Annual Return and Financial Statements although certain exceptions (primarily related to regulated entities) apply.

-Failure to file on time will incur, at a minimum, the automatic imposition of penalty filing fees, and possible strike-off.
-In Ireland, the company will lose the right to file audit exempt Financial Statements for the following two years.
+Failure to file on time will incur, at a minimum, the automatic imposition of penalty filing fees and possible strike-off.
+The company could also lose the right to file audit exempt Financial Statements for the following two years.

-An Annual Return provides a snapshot of the company on a specific date (In Ireland this is called an “Annual Return Date” and in the UK it is called “Made-up Date”)
+An Annual Return provides a snapshot of the company on a specific date (the “Annual Return Date”).

 - files its first Annual Return within six months from the date of incorporation, and;